greghuels/git-fury/README.md

 ## With 'ds' alias configured
-git ds 'My description'   # Set description for current branch git ds -S                 # Show description for current branch git ds -D                 # Delete description for current branch
+git ds 'My description'   # Set description for current branch git ds -s                 # Show description for current branch git ds -D                 # Delete description for current branch

-git ds a 'My description' # Set description for branch (a) git ds a -S               # Show description for branch (a) git ds a -D               # Delete description for branch (a)
+git ds a 'My description' # Set description for branch (a) git ds a -s               # Show description for branch (a) git ds a -D               # Delete description for branch (a)
 ```